 - Food safety researchers consider transparency a critical ingredient.
 Deloitte’s report, What’s on your plate?
 Overview of Deloitte research on food safety with a European perspective described transparency as “the critical ingredient to build and maintain trust.”The report states: “Consumers’ effect on changing demand and the dispersed nature of today’s supply chains creates increasing levels of risk for multinational businesses, making transparency both critical and complex.
 Without effective visibility in their supply chains, executives potentially have significant blind spots in their enterprise risk management structure, from which substantial legal, financial, and reputational exposures could emerge.”

 Seek Vendors Who Provide the Benefits of Supply Chain Visibility and Control

 Achieving visibility and control goes beyond a keen sense of awareness.
 Technology solutions that can monitor a vast network of shipments are necessary.
-Shippers in all industries must rely on strategic vendors who can provide technology tools that can be swiftly implemented, and who can help them achieve the visibility and control necessary to safely operate their supply chain in a globally competitive environment.
+Shippers in all industries must rely on strategic vendors who can provide technology tools that can be implemented swiftly, and who can help them achieve the visibility and control necessary to operate their supply chain safely in a globally competitive environment.

 Consider, for example, the cloud-based software platform KanoPI, a simple, easy technology solution that delivers visibility and control to Zipline Logistics customers.
 The system can be up and running upon first shipment and provides a useful and informative window into freight management.